blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 With ImHex we can use the Pattern fonctionnality to have better visibility on the file File >> IMport >> Pattern file >>  jpeg.hexpat

-We Can then navigate on the header with preloaded bookmarks and compare to the standard sections https://docs.fileformat.com/image/jpeg/ and https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format
+We can then navigate on the header with preloaded bookmarks and compare to the standard sections https://docs.fileformat.com/image/jpeg/ and https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format

 ![Alt text](image-37.png)